Romrod: Politics

 The town executive consists of 5 councillors and the mayor.

-The mayor, Dr. Birgit Richtberg was elected on 14 March 2004 with a 54.3% share of the vote.
+The mayor, Hauke Schmehl was elected on 28 November 2021 with a 65.13% share of the vote.

 Coat of arms

 Heraldically, Romrod's civic coat of arms might be described thus: In Or a stone wall with a crenellated tower sable, below the tower and before the wall an inescutcheon, therein the Lion of Hesse (in azure a lion rampant striped nine times silver and gules, armed Or and langued gules).

 The golden shield with the wall and tower has its roots in Romrod's old knightly family.
 The Lion of Hesse, of course, refers to Hesse, to which Romrod has belonged for centuries.